For questions about copyright and your thesis, please visit our thesis frequently asked questions webpage.

 Works can also be in public domain because the work was either not eligible for copyright protection in the first place or the copyright owner has chosen to completely release the work from copyright protection.
 This can be done by stating on the work that it may be copied or reproduced without permission or payment of royalties.
 However, restrictions can be placed on the uses that can be made of works in this case and you must be sure to use the material accordingly.

-For more information, please see our public domain page.
+For more information, please see our public domain webpage.

 Yes, in most cases.
 Copyright protection exists as soon as a work is created.
 Under Canadian copyright law, the work does not need to be registered and the symbol © is not required to appear on the work for the work to be protected by copyright.
 There may not even be any reference to copyright protection.
 It is possible for the work to be registered under a voluntary government registration system such as Canadian Intellectual Property Office (CIPO).
 Other countries have different laws and regulations which govern copyright protection, but most countries offer similar protection in line with the World Intellectual Property Organization (WIPO) treaties and conventions.